 I also get irritated with

 British terribly English bumbling leading character Will – a highly stereotyped Hugh Grant character – and his annoying, sorry very annoying British way of being.
-Things got even more annoyingly British English when he poses as a Horse & Hound (in a in-film shameless plug) reporter to gain the actress’s time and attention.
+Things got even more annoyingly British English when he poses as a Horse & Hound (in an in-film shameless plug) reporter to gain the actress’s time and attention.
 As you do.
-Oh how I laughed (not) at the accompanying montage.
+Oh, how I laughed (not) at the accompanying montage.

 possibly probably due to Bill Nighy and Rachel McAdams.

 And even the underdog in the movie, Rhys Ifans playing Spike (Will’s Welsh flatmate) didn’t endear me as much as the time before.
 This because I think he was more than fantastic in Mr Nice (2010).
 And don’t get me started on Will’s motley crew of family and acquaintances… starring British lovies Emma Chambers, Tim McInnerny, Gina McKee, and Hugh Bonneville.
 Their characters so forgettable I can’t even remember most of their names.